thejoeosborne/python-emailer/README.md

 # python-emailer

-Use this function to send emails with attachements in Python
+Use these functions to send emails with or without attachements in Python